wmartinmimi/fibonacci-java/README.md

 ## Description

-Calculate the nth Fibonacci number.
+Calculate the nth Fibonacci number using java.

+A fun simple project I played with.

 ## Files